 TMJ Treatment Is Your Best Option

 If you have tori, you too may possibly suffer from TMJ disorder or you may just have severe malocclusion.
 In order to “kill two birds with one stone,” come to Dr. Siegel for TMJ treatment to correct any issues in your bite.
 This will also prevent the development of any other boney growths within your mouth that are caused by grinding and clenching.
-Click here to contact our Philadelphia dental office today.
+Contact our Blue Bell dental office today.